Peter Howard Wine and Ag Tourism Scholarship Program

 UT Knoxville students who intern in the wine, viticulture, and agricultural tourism industries are eligible.
 Preference is given to students enrolled in the Herbert College of Agriculture.

-• Locate a paid internship opportunity in the wine, viticulture, and agricultural tourism industry.
+• On your own, or with the help of Dr. DeLong, locate a paid internship in the wine, viticulture, or ag tourism industry.

 How the Scholarship Works

-The scholarship amount is tied to the action plan developed with Dr. DeLong.
-Scholarships average $3,000 – $5,000.
-They are awarded in the semester in which the internships are completed, with the exception of summer internships, which will be awarded in the following fall semester.
+Scholarships average $3,000–$5,000.
+They are typically awarded in the semester in which the internships are completed.
 Special arrangements to pay for travel and lodging are allowed if the student’s internship is out of state or out of the continental United States.

 Can you get credit for this?